Bexar County Sheriff's Office asking for help in locating missing woman - KTSA

 Bexar County Sheriff’s Office asking for help in locating missing woman

-SAN ANTONIO (KTSA News) — The Bexar County Sheriff’s Office is asking for your help in locating a woman who has been missing for more than two months.
+SAN ANTONIO (KTSA News) — The Bexar County Sheriff’s Office is asking for your help in finding a 30 year old woman who has been missing for a week.

-Her name is Cindy Stevens and she was last seen January 18 in the 2000 block of Rainbow Basin Street.
+Lynette Martinez was last seen Thursday, March 23 in the 11000 block of Luckey Ledge Street in West Bexar County.

-Stevens is a 50 year old white female.
-She’s 5 feet 5 inches tall, weighs 145 pounds with blue eyes and brown hair.
-She was last seen wearing a gray sweater, black leggings and glasses.
+She is 5 feet 2 inches tall, weighs 120 pounds with brown eyes and black hair with purple highlights.

+She was wearing a red dress with white and black boots and possibly has a cowboy hat.

 More about: